ARMS top investor seeks to regain control of Indonesia-focused miner

 Tan, a former chairman of the Indonesia-focused miner, who became the largest investor in the company following a restructuring plan, is battling his own debt issues.
 He is not currently a controlling shareholder.

-He has been considering the sale of assets including all or part of his stake in ARMS to help repay banks Standard Chartered (STAN.L) and Raiffeisen RBI.VI close to $1 billion.
+He has been considering the sale of assets including all or part of his stake in ARMS to help repay banks Standard Chartered and Raiffeisen close to $1 billion.

 On Tuesday ARMS said it had received a letter from Tan’s investment vehicle, Borneo, requesting a general meeting of the company to replace some board members with his supporters so that Borneo-nominated directors make up a majority.